-Roasted Cranberry Sauce with grapes has just the right amount of sweetness for your holiday meal.
-A slightly sweet but tart cranberry dish that will compliment any meal.
-You don’t have to wait for the holidays for this awesome combination.
+Roasted cranberry sauce with grapes has just the right amount of sweetness for your holiday meal.
+This cranberry sauce for Thanksgiving has just the right amount of sweetness to compliment the meal.
+Don’t wait for the holidays for this awesome combination.

 Cranberry sauce is a must for a dinner that has rich food.
 Thanksgiving, Christmas or any meal where you might have some decadent sides like potatoes au gratin or corn pudding, really need something a little tart to round things out.
-We love cranberry sauce and even though we have our favorite orange flavored sauce, we don’t mind trying something new.
+We love cranberry sauce and even though we have our favorite orange flavored sauce, my family doesn’t mind trying some new variations.

 This is a tart Thanksgiving cranberry recipe that gets its sweetness from sugar and grapes.
 While it does have sugar, not so much that it feels like a dessert.
 I love the flavor of roasted grapes with fresh cranberries and it’s so easy to make.